thomasjiya/ml-assessment-Jiya-Thomas/Part B/business_analysis.md

 - Model outputs predicted sales for each promotion type
 - Select the promotion with maximum predicted sales for each store

-4. Deployment Pipeline

-- Automate using a workflow tool (e.g., scheduled batch job)
+4. Deployment Pipeline- Automate using a workflow tool (e.g., scheduled batch job)

-5. Monitoring and Retraining

-To detect performance degradation:
+5. Monitoring and Retraining- To detect performance degradation:

 - Prediction vs Actual Tracking
 - Data Drift Monitoring